mhmzdev/figma-flutter-mcp/README.md

 - **Figma Design**: Since we're using Figma's API to fetch the node and its details, so the better design you have the more better it will interpret for the AI to consume i.e. auto layouts, frame usage over group usage, consistently aligned across the board.
 - **Use Case**: At this stage, its highly recommend to NOT use it to develop scalable apps rather try and play it with MVPs, smaller and explanatory tasks.
 - **Early release**: It's the [first version](https://github.com/mhmzdev/figma-flutter-mcp?tab=readme-ov-file#-getting-started) release, so you might have some bugs or mis-behaviour please bear with me, I'm learning 🥲
-- **Contribution**: Developers who wants to look into code might see some repetitions and redundancies, I'll be removing them gradually.
-- **Figma API usage**: All tools in this server call the official Figma REST API using your personal access token.
-Actions like analyzing components/screens and exporting assets result in API requests to Figma on your behalf.
 - **Rate limiting**: Heavy usage may trigger Figma rate limits (e.g., HTTP 429).
 The server includes retry with backoff, but it does not bypass Figma limits.
 If you encounter rate limits, wait a few minutes and reduce the request volume.
 - **Tips to avoid limits**:
   - Analyze one component or one screen at a time instead of large batches.
   - Use figma links to frames/components/nodes; avoid scanning entire pages.
   - Space out repeated commands; avoid rapid-fire calls in quick succession.
   - For asset exports, only export required nodes; avoid `includeMultipleResolutions` unless needed and keep `scale` reasonable.
-- **Security**: Keep your Figma token secret.
-Prefer `.env` and do not commit keys or machine-specific MCP configs to source control.
-- **Compliance**: Use the Figma API in accordance with Figma’s Terms.
-Ensure you have access rights to the files you request.

 ## 🙌🏼 Acknowledgments
 I came across [Figma Context MCP](https://github.com/GLips/Figma-Context-MCP) by [Graham Lipsman](https://x.com/glipsman) that sparks this motivation for me to develop Figma to Flutter explicitly having features like: